spz2020/royale-brawl-v29/docs/Windows.md

 dotnet publish
 ```

-in /bin/Release/net8.0 edit the config.json change the `database_password` to the password you set, and the `database_name` to the database you created. also edit `BotToken` and `ChannelId` if you want to use the discord bot
+in /bin/Release/net8.0 edit the config.json change the `mysql_password` to the password you set, and the `mysql_database` to the database you created. also edit `BotToken` and `ChannelId` if you want to use the discord bot

 cd to the binary
 cd bin\Release\net8.0